 Recently there has been a move by the nation's most respected universities and colleges (not-for-profit) to launch online degree programs that provide flexibility and affordability.
 The Affordable Colleges Online - Accredited Online College Options has a search page that allows students to find and research nonprofit, accredited online colleges by state, subject, religious affiliation and other specialties.
 There is also a Guide to Online Colleges for Military Personnel and Veterans for current service members and veterans seeking accredited, military-friendly online learning opportunities.

 Are you a student with questions about the application process?
-Get in touch with Stephanie Mejias, Grants and Scholarship Administrator by email or call her directly at (561) 340-4504.
+Get in touch with the Community Investment department by email here or call 561.659.6800.